vadniks/Arnamsneat/Readme.md

-# A simple lightweight GUI toolkit in a form of shared C library.
+# A simple, lightweight and flexible GUI toolkit library

 Originally intended to be just a payload for a shared library and the creation of a shared library for C language was the main goal,